jacebenson/jace.pro/content/post/2017-09-08-show-hints-for-choice-lists/index.md

 projects: []
 ---

-The other day I was asked to show hints in a more obvious way on a form.
+A stakeholder asked me to show hints in a more obvious way on a form.
 This was my suggestion.
-Using the hint field on the sys\_choice table.
+Using the hint field on the `sys_choice` table.
-Just have a client script onChange check for the value, if one is set, clear the message for this field, and show the newly found message.
+Have a client script onChange check for the value, if one is set, clear the message for this field, and show the found message.

 ```js
 //script include global.choiceUtil